temporalio/documentation/docs-src/typescript/workflows.md

 });
 ```

-See the [Workflow Client](/typescript/clients/#workflow-options) docs for more notes on how starting Workflows and Workflow Options look like.
+See the [Client](/typescript/clients/#workflow-options) docs for more notes on how starting Workflows and Workflow Options look like.

 ## Deferred Execution